cilium/cilium/Documentation/gettingstarted/hubble_cli.rst

 This guide walks you through using the Hubble CLI to inspect network flows and gain visibility into what is happening on the network level.

-The best way to get help if you get stuck is to ask a question on the `Cilium Slack channel <https://cilium.herokuapp.com>`_.
+The best way to get help if you get stuck is to ask a question on `Cilium Slack`_.
 With Cilium contributors across the globe, there is almost always someone available to help.

 .. tip::